kevast/Kevast.js/README.md

 const fileStore = new KevastFile('./storage.json');
 const gistStore = new KevastGist('YOUR GITHUB ACCESS TOKEN');

-// Kevast stores data in master storage
-// and back up data in all redundant storage const kevast = new Kevast(fileStore, [gistStore]);
+// Kevast stores data in all storages const kevast = new Kevast(fileStore, gistStore);
-//                            ↑           ↑
-//                          master   redundancies

 // Use encryption as a middleware const key = KevastEncrypt.randomKey();